-The Executive Director is accountable to the Board through its vision, mission, strategic direction, Plan of Work, budget and policies.
+The Executive Director is accountable to the Board through its vision, mission, strategic direction, strategic tactics, budget and policies.

 Decisions or instructions of individual Board members, committee members or project team members are not binding on the Executive Director except when the Board has authorized such exercise of authority.